haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `INIT_READ_FLAG`
 **Parameters**: None

-Unknown, unused in the game.
+Seems to initialize read flags for the current script; however, it's utility is unknown as it is unused in the game.

 ## `INVEST_END`